PySpice-org/PyResistorColorCode/README.rst

 About
 -----

-PyElectronic is a Python module that provide tools to work with resistor colour codes.
-The associated program "resistor-decoder" provides a graphical interface to help user to decode a resistor colour code using an inference algorithm.
-This feature is an enhancement over a program like gresistor.
+PyElectronic is a Python module that provide some tools to manage resistor colour codes.
+The associated program “resistor-decoder” provides a graphical user interface to help user to decode a resistor colour code using an inference algorithm.
+This feature is an enhancement compared to a program like gresistor which is only a colour code calculator.

 .. image:: https://raw.github.com/FabriceSalvaire/PyElectronic/master/doc/sphinx/source/images/resistor-decoder.png